3. Scale and Projections

 3.1 Scale

 The world is vast.
-The earth’s surface has an area of over 500 million km2 and any picture of the earth that you can easily carry can only show general outlines of continents and countries.
+The Earth’s surface has an area of over 500 million km2.
+Any picture of the earth that you can easily carry can only show general outlines of continents and countries.
 When we visually represent a region of the world on a map, we must reduce its size to fit within the boundaries of the map.
 Map scale measures how much the features of the world are reduced to fit on a map; or more precisely, map scale shows the proportion of a given distance on a map to the corresponding distance on the ground in the real world.

 Map scale is represented by a representative fraction, graphic scale, or verbal description.